SolarLune/resound/readme.md

 }

 ```

+2) You can also apply effects to a Player.

 2) Apply effects to a DSP Channel, and then play sounds through there.
 This allows you to automatically play sounds back using various shared properties (a shared volume, shared panning, shared filter, etc).